apike/allenpike.com/_posts/2025-04-30-post-chat-llm-ui.md

 This Canvas UI is what you get if you ask ChatGPT to iterate a document with you.
 </div>

-You’ve seen an experience like this if you’ve used Copilot in Excel, or the Cursor IDE: the chat is pushed aside.
+You’ve seen an experience like this if you’ve used Copilot in Excel, or the Cursor IDE.
 It’s far better than copying and pasting things into ChatGPT, but it still has the problems that chat-centric interactions do.

-More interesting is the generation of apps that use AI to reinvent traditional UX.
+More interesting is how apps are using AI to reinvent traditional UX.

 ## Generative Right-Click